Nutrition Gardens: Growing Healthy Children

 - To teach local teens skills associated with the gardens, including planning, methods of gardening methods, and sales and marketing.

-“We believe this project will create a valuable learning environment for local youth as well as provide a supplemental food source in their communities,” Ranieri said.
+“This project will create a valuable learning environment for local youth as well as provide a supplemental food source in their communities,” Ranieri said.

 How to Help